Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Results

 The preceding \emph{Model Comparisons} section varied the \emph{global field topology} (Parker vs.\ DQCS, with/without additional azimuthal winding and Smith--Bieber enhancement) and showed that those choices chiefly set the overall \emph{level} of bending—Parker generally producing the largest mean deflections, while DQCS-based models reduce bending above $\sim$TeV by relaxing azimuthal winding.
 In this section we hold that global topology fixed (within the DQCS family, plus a Parker reference) and isolate the role of the \emph{heliospheric current sheet} (HCS): its tilt, waviness, and sector structure.
 The key difference in outcomes is that HCS geometry predominantly modulates the \emph{sky-to-sky variance} at sub-TeV energies, with comparatively modest shifts in the mean, whereas topology changes in Sec.~\ref{sec:model_comparisons} reshaped the \emph{mean curves} themselves.

 \paragraph{Core vs.\ spiral with a wavy HCS.} Panels~\subref{fig:hcs_core_m1} and \subref{fig:hcs_spiral_m1} compare the DQCS core (no local Parker-like $B_\phi$) to DQCS+spiral, both with a wavy $m=1$ HCS.
 Adding $B_\phi$ increases the path-integrated curvature and lifts the mean deflection below the TeV scale, but both cases converge toward similar means at multi-TeV where the Larmor radius dominates.
-This \emph{mean} shift is smaller than the Parker$\rightarrow$DQCS change seen earlier, underscoring that HCS geometry mainly alters \emph{dispersion}, not the asymptotic scaling.
+This \emph{mean} shift is smaller than the Parker$\rightarrow$DQCS change seen earlier, underscoring that HCS geometry mainly alters \emph{dispersion}, not the asymptotic scaling. {Notice that the distributions of deflection angles at fixed energy are mildly asymmetric, especially in the transition region between 0.3 and 3~TeV where a small subset of trajectories experiences larger-than-average bending due to the crossing of the heliospheric current sheet.
+The solid line (mean deflection) may therefore appear offset from the center of the dispersion band, which reflects the 68\% central interval of the distribution rather than the symmetric $\pm1\sigma$ range.
+At both lower and higher energies, the distributions become approximately Gaussian, and the mean lies well within the dispersion envelope.}

 \paragraph{Flat vs.\ wavy HCS.} Comparing panels~\subref{fig:hcs_spiral_flat} and \subref{fig:hcs_spiral_m1} shows that replacing a flat sector boundary with a tilted, wavy sheet broadens the 16--84\% bands—especially at $E\!\sim\!30$--$300$\,GeV—while leaving the mean only modestly affected.
 Physically, additional undulations increase the chance and multiplicity of sector crossings and drift-rich path segments; small changes in launch direction translate into larger path-length and curvature differences across the sky.